dodevops/cloudcontrol/README.md

 #### Configuration

-* USE_cmctl: Enable this feature (it's recommended to use the FEATURES variable instead)
+* USE_cmctl: Enable this feature (or use the FEATURES variable instead)
+* CMCTL_VERSION: Version to install (or use the FEATURES variable instead)
 * DEBUG_cmctl: Debug this feature
-* Environment CMCTL_VERSION: Version of cmctl to install (optional) Defaults to `latest`

 ### <a id="direnv"></a> Direnv